 All graduate students and postdocs are welcomed.
-The ideal participate desires a time and place to write and work on his/her proposal or manuscript or other written assignment.
+The ideal participate desires a time and place to write and works on his/her proposal or manuscript or other written assignment.

 Graduate Students will need to also register in Axess (BIOS 266, 1 unit for Spring Quarter) and schedule an additional (up to 1 hour) coaching session with a Grant Coach for full-credit.

 LKSC 130 — A place to write.
 Please silence phones!